Authenticated Chinese Porcelain For Sale

 A positive surprise was the Wah Tung China store, Hong Kong, we have been discussing earlier on the list, which turned out to be a perfectly legit manufacturer and seller of most seriously conceived replicas.
 I.e. nothing we should be concerned with as fakes - rather the contrary.
 My best recommendations, should you ever want to buy a nice - and clearly stated as such - replica.

 Some true blue fake dealers (quite fun when spotted) were met with.
 They were selling difficult to spot early Ming pieces, clearly manufactured as fakes in China.
 This place we called "The fake master".
 So far as up until this shop I could not say there were anything unethical going on.
-The dealer was qite open about it and was quite happy selling whatever he had.
-Some low quality genuine pieces and 9 out of 10 whopping "fakes" with all intent to decieve - sold as was off the sidewalk - at US $50-100 before negotiations.
+The dealer was quite open about it and was quite happy selling whatever he had.
+Some low quality genuine pieces and 9 out of 10 whopping "fakes" with all intent to deceive - sold as was off the sidewalk - at US $50-100 before negotiations.

 To my big surprise - due to my lack of knowledge - the Hong Kong Island itself turned out to have had an important porcelain kiln - with an considerably production - since at least the end of the Ming dynasty and active until the first decades of the 20th century.
 The porcelains made here are depending on the Guangdong (Canton) area, but are still showing some individual characteristics which might make it possibly to identify them as a group.
 The Kiln site is not wholly excavated and what finds so far has been made indicates a small number of shapes.
 Further investigations might turn up some interesting data.